 Many musicians benefit from YouTube royalties.
-Sometimes, however, it can be difficult to navigate.
+However, it can sometimes be difficult to navigate on your own.
 Do you know where your royalties are coming from?
-We’re here to break it down, so you know exactly what works and what doesn’t. — Here are 5 things you should know about earning royalties on YouTube…
+We’re here to break it down, so you know exactly what works and what doesn’t.
+Here are 5 things you should know about earning royalties on YouTube…

 Any videos that use your songs earn you royalties.